 That’s quite a good question.You see, the United Kingdom immigration laws can be quite confusing to those looking to become true Londoners.
 The laws and rules governing this procedure are always changing which makes it ever important to constantly seek the information from credible sources such as the official UK government website and others like us.

-Any ex-pats from the EEA or European Economic area can become permanent resident after living in the UK for five years.
-For those who lived outside of the EEA they can request an Indefinite Leave to Enter or Remain status.
+Any ex-pats from the EEA or European Economic Area can become permanent residents after living in the UK for five years.
+Those who lived outside of the EEA can request an Indefinite Leave to Enter or Remain status.
 Being granted either of those means you can come and go as you please without being subject to immigration laws and controls governing both entry and exit from the UK.

 Once applicants have been approved for ILR status, they have approximately twelve months to wait before attaining citizenship.
 Those who have not may have other considerations to keep in mind.
 For instance, those applicants who were born to a British mother between the years of 1961 and 1983 might be able to apply for citizenship directly.
 If the applicants were not born of a British mother between those years, then they likely will have to live in the UK for at least 5 years.
 That wait can be cut to three years if the applicant is married to a citizen.
 It is important to note those applicants cannot have lived outside the UK for more than 450 days during that five-year span and not more than 90 days in the 12 months leading up to applying for citizenship.

-It is incredibly important to follow the laws of any foreign country particular when considering citizenship.
-While there is Article 8 of the European Convention on Human Rights which does allows an illegal migrant to apply for permanent residency status on the grounds of their right to private life.
+It is incredibly important to follow the laws of any foreign country particularly when considering citizenship.
+While there is Article 8 of the European Convention on Human Rights which does allow illegal migrants to apply for permanent residency status on the grounds of their right to private life.
 While this is true, if someone applies for citizenship while living in the UK illegally, they will need to stay in the country between 17 and 30 years depending upon the age of the applicant.

-Once the applicant’s time of residence in the UK has elapses and they are able to apply for ILE status, they can get starting making their application with the Home Office Public Enquiry Office.
-There are downloadable forms which come from the official government website with step-by-step instructions and guidelines to follow.
+Once the applicant’s time of residence in the UK has elapsed and they are able to apply for ILE status, they can get started making their application with the Home Office Public Enquiry Office.
+There are downloadable forms that come from the official government website with step-by-step instructions and guidelines to follow.